FDU-INC/SigChord/README.md

 ```
 You can configure the parameters in the script.

-To run DCS benchmarks, you need a different Python environment with Tensorflow 1.15. (refer to [link to their repository]())
+To run DCS benchmarks, you need a different Python environment with Tensorflow 1.15.

 To prepare the environment:
 ```bash